 "OPPO engineers designed an axis with a slider on the display side of the phone from which the display extends and retracts," the company explains.

 "The display moves along this central axis and the slider ensures it follows a smooth arc.
 After extensive testing, the central axis diameter was fixed at 6.8mm - a magic number that makes it possible for the display to bend with virtually no trace."

-Rolling the screen in and out is done by swiping the side of the device on a button that's about where the volume control is on an iPhone.
+Rolling the screen in and out is done by swiping the side of the device on a button that's about where the lock button is on an iPhone.

 It took me a few goes to get the hang of it, but very quickly I was practically hypnotised watching the screen go in and out, back and forth.
 Depending on what you have on the screen at the time, you can even keep using the touch controls as it moves.

 You can't see a crease.
 While looking at the screen itself, you can't see any moving parts - it's all futuristic and almost appears magical.
 Tilting the phone on its side makes it a bit clearer how the trick is pulled, as shown in the image above.

 It's really impressive tech - but just like foldable phones, this is kind of a niche thing.